Q-bio-Belgrade/RM_regulatory_dynamics/README.md

 # RM Regulatory Dynamics

-This repository contains the Mathematica and Python code used to reproduce the results presented in the paper:
+This repository contains the Mathematica and Python codes used to reproduce the results presented in the paper:

 **Nonlinear Regulatory Dynamics of Bacterial Restriction-Modification Systems Modulates Horizontal Gene Transfer Susceptibility**